 - Students form pairs.
 They create a new Google Docs document in which they exchange questions, and write responses.

-- Students trade model answers and compare and contrast their in-class response and their partner’s model answer.
+- Students trade model answers and compare and contrast their in-class responses and their partner’s model answer.

 - Partners discuss their response first for one question and then for the other, paying particular attention to similar and dissimilar ideas.

-- Optional: if you want to assess the quality of questions and sample questions, students share their document with the instructor.
+- Optional: if you want to assess the quality of questions and sample questions, students share their documents with the instructor.